-The source of dual-polarimetric radar data we used for this research is the Weather Surveillance Radar, 1988 Doppler (WSR-88D), also referred to as Next Generation Weather Radar (NEXRAD), operated across the United States by the National Weather Service.
-Our dataset consists of reflectivity Z_H (dBZ), differential reflectivity Z{DR} (dB), specific differential phase K{DP} (deg/km), and co-polar correlation coefficient ρ{hv} , collected from the WSR-88D radars at Level II and 0.5 elevation angle.
+The source of dual-polarimetric radar data we used for this research is the Weather Surveillance Radar, 1988 Doppler (WSR-88D) [27], also referred to as Next Generation Weather Radar (NEXRAD), operated across the United States by the National Weather Service, the Federal Aviation Administration, and the U.S. Air Force.
+Our dataset consists of reflectivity Z_H (dBZ), differential reflectivity Z{DR} (dB), specific differential phase K{DP} (deg/km), and co-polar correlation coefficient ρ{hv} , collected from the WSR-88D radars at Level-II and a 0.5° elevation angle.
 We explore radar data from South Florida, USA and Central Oklahoma, USA across three dates with significant precipitation.
 The data for South Florida are retrieved from the Miami KAMX WSR-88D radar and the data for Central Oklahoma are retrieved from the Oklahoma City KTLX WSR-88D radar.

-The radar data are spatially and temporally merged with the rainfall rate (mm/hr) collected from rain gauge stations from the Oklahoma Mesonet and the South Florida Water Management District's DBHYDRO.
+The radar data are spatially and temporally merged with the rainfall rate collected from rain gauge stations from the Oklahoma Mesonet [28], [29] and the South Florida Water Management District [30].
+The rainfall rate is used as the ground-truth target variable, where the units are in millimeters accumulated within the past hour (mm/hr) of the recorded time.
 We keep only observations where the rainfall rate is equal to 1 mm/hr or greater due to data quality concerns with trace amounts of rainfall.
-The range of rainfall rates are 1.010 mm/hr to 101.600 mm/hr, and the median value is 5.334 mm/hr.
-As shown in Figure 4.2, the rainfall rate has a right-skewed distribution with a few extreme values.
+The range of rainfall rates are 1.010 mm/hr to 101.600 mm/hr, the median value is 5.334 mm/hr, and the standard deviation is 11.82 mm/hr.
+The rainfall rate has a right-skewed distribution with most observations close to 1 mm/hr and few extreme values.

 For Florida, we have data for every 15 minutes on April 12, 2023 (totalling 1,324 observations after cleaning the data), and for Oklahoma, we have data for every 5-10 minutes on July 9, 2023 and June 8, 2022 (totalling 1,406 observations after cleaning the data).
-Figure 4.1 shows an example of the radar data from the Miami WSR-88D radar (KAMX) and the Oklahoma WSR-88D radar (KTLX) for rainfall events on April 12, 2023 at 17:00 UTC and July 9, 2023 at 10:50 UTC, respectively.
+Fig. 1 shows an example of the radar data from the Miami WSR-88D radar (KAMX) and the Oklahoma City WSR-88D radar (KTLX) for rainfall events on April 12, 2023 at 17:00 UTC and July 9, 2023 at 10:50 UTC, respectively, made using a radar colormap from Py-ART [31].
 Rain gauge stations providing the ground truth data are displayed as black circular outlines.
 While the radar data are available over the observed area of Central Oklahoma and South Florida, the rain gauge data are only available at specific stations.
-We only use data located at these points for symbolic regression, which totals 2730 observations across the three days.
+We use the merged radar and rain gauge data located at these stations, which totals 2730 observations across the three days, to train and validate the symbolic regression methods.